 $$\frac{dS_t}{S_t} = r * d_t + \sigma*dB_t$$

-The stock price at maturity can be easily solved as:
+The stock price at maturity can be easily solved as:$$V_0 = e^{-r*T}E(V_T|f_0)$$ One more assumption needed that the stock price should follow a geometric brownian motion.

 $$ d(lnS) = \frac{1}{S}dS - \frac{1}{2}\frac{1}{S^2}(dS)^2 = (r - \frac{1}{2}\sigma^2)dt + \sigma dB_t$$ $$ S_t = S_0 * exp((r - \frac{1}{2}\sigma^2)t + \sigma B_t) = S_0 * exp((r - \frac{1}{2}\sigma^2)t + \sigma \sqrt{t}\phi) $$ where $\phi$ follows a standard Normal distribution.